 We are delighted with the improvement in the standard of music in the school.
 Many children have opportunities to learn recorders, guitar and piano skills.
-Nicola Bibby and Katie Simmons are our music teachers and guitar lessons are available from 'Cedric Fangeat' at a charge.
+Clare Dove is our music teacher and piano, guitar and ukulele lessons are available from Cedric Fangeat for a charge.